wso2/docs-choreo-dev/en/developer-docs/docs/choreo-concepts/access-control.md

 Roles simplify permission management.
 For example, instead of assigning 20 permissions to each of 50 developers (1000 assignments), you can assign the 20 permissions to a Developer role and then assign that role to each developer (20 + 50 assignments).

-???+ info
+!!! info
-    Each organization in Choreo comes with the following predefined roles with default permissions.
+    Each organization in Choreo comes with a set of predefined roles with default permissions.
 Organization administrators can customize these roles or create new ones as needed.

-    - **Admin**: Performs all administrative tasks including user management, Developer Portal customization, project management, analytics configuration, and domain management.
-    - **Project Admin**: Performs all administrative tasks at the project level.
-    - **Developer**: Develops, deploys, and manages cloud-native applications at scale.
-    - **API Subscriber**: Subscribes to APIs, manages subscriptions and applications, and generates and manages API keys.
-    - **External API Subscriber**: Consumes APIs with Developer Portal access and can join an organization exclusively for API usage.
-    - **API Publisher**: Discovers, creates, publishes, deletes, tests, and manages APIs.
-    - **Choreo Platform Engineer**: Performs infrastructure, governance, service mesh, and monitoring tasks.
-    - **Viewer**: Views and monitors applications, APIs, and environments without making changes.
-    - **Billing Admin (Deprecated)**: Handles billing administration including viewing tiers, managing organizations and invoices, and managing subscriptions and payment methods.
-    - **Environment Manager (Deprecated):** Previously responsible for managing deployment environments.
-    - **Choreo DevOps (Deprecated)**: Manages deployment, monitoring, and reliability of components in Choreo.

-    !!! note
-        The **Choreo DevOps** role has been replaced with the **Choreo Platform Engineer** role.
-However, organizations that previously had Choreo DevOps role will continue to see and use both roles with their existing functionality.

 ## Group